makinacorpus/django-ode/README.rst

 Vagrant_ can be used for the deployement.
 A Vagrantfile is available to easily provision a virtual machine with the frontend and the API inside.

 You can change the distribution used by the guest machine by changing the "config.vm.box" and the "config.vm.box_url" option in the Vagrantfile.
 A list of available images is there: http://www.vagrantbox.es/.
-The default one is "Ubuntu Server 12.04 amd64 (with Puppet, Chef and VirtualBox 4.2.1)".

 We use SaltStack_ to configure the guest.
 Be sure to use at least the version 1.3.0 of Vagrant.